RahulGarg10/RahulGarg10/README.md

 I am a **Data Scientist** from India, looking to design an llm model from scratch.

-- 🔭 I’m currently designing an end to end pipeline to deploy deep learnig model on AWS
+- 🔭 I’m currently designing an end to end pipeline to deploy ML model on AWS
 - 🌱 I’m currently learning: Full Stack Web Development

 - 👨‍💻 All of my projects are available at [Projects](https://github.com/RahulGarg10)